daiearth22/test/marketing/product-marketing/analyst-relations/index.html.md

 ## Analyst relations at GitLab

-Analyst relations (AR/index.html.md) is generally considered to be a corporate strategy, communications and marketing activity, but at GitLab, because of our mission that everyone can contribute, we view the analyst community as participants as well.
+Analyst relations (AR) is generally considered to be a corporate strategy, communications and marketing activity, but at GitLab, because of our mission that everyone can contribute, we view the analyst community as participants as well.
 The primary owner of Analyst Relations at GitLab is Product Marketing, as they are the conduit between the analysts and the internal company information.

 Industry analysts usually focus on corporate or organizational buyers and their needs rather than on those of individual developers.
 At GitLab we view them as a marketing focus for those markets.
 They amplify our message to a different group than our traditional developer communities, although there is overlap to some degree between those communities.